LTE Physical layer | eNodeB and UE physical layer in LTE

 PDSCH channel carries user data originating from the higher layer.
 It is associated to DL-SCH.
 It has various steps involved in it, such as scrambling, modulation mapper, layer mapper, precoding, resource mapping and OFDM modulation.

 As shown in figure, Scrambling Produces a block of scrambled bits from the input bits according to the relation given by the equation.

 b^=b+c mod 2

 Where b^ denotes the scrambled bits, b denotes the input bits, c denotes the scrambling sequence.

-Following diagram depicts LTE User Equipment(UE) physical layer modules.
+Above figure depicts LTE physical layer modules in UE transmitter part.
 LTE UE is similar to subscriber station of other technologies such as Wimax,GSM etc. It consists of channel coding,rate matching,scrambler,mapper,transform precoder, resource element mapper and SC-FDMA.
 CRC is appended to the data before passed to the PHY.

 • Wireless physical layer overview

 • GSM Physical layer